 Here are what we think are the Top Five of Lucas Lagoons’ Pool Deck Tips:

 - Remember that you are installing something for the outdoors.
 You want it to be easy on the feet for temperature and comfort.
 “It’s important to look for a material that won’t get too hot, or to put a material that will get hot in a shaded area.”

 - The last thing you want to worry about is slippage around the wet pool area.
 “A lot of materials feel fine, but as soon as they get wet, they become slippery.
 Polished concrete for example, is very popular indoors now, but can be extremely slippery, especially if it’s sealed.
 Leave it unsealed or apply a stamped pattern that adds texture to it.”

 - Plan ahead for the entire infrastructure.
 “A lot of people leave an area for plants but forget about irrigation, so then they have to hand-water those plants all the time.
 Whereas if you run all the conduits for lighting, irrigation, and outdoor speakers to those areas before you do your deck, it’s much easier.”

-- As far as materials, because Congdon’s company designs and installs extreme pools, their budgets generally allow them to leverage higher end supplies like a Brazilian iron wood called “ipe.”
-However, there are artificial wood and wood-composite options that suit a larger range of budgets.
-The caveat with these synthetics is that they can warp and settle over time, so pools in locales where the temperature shifts are extreme should seek an alternative.
+- As far as materials, because Congdon’s company designs and installs extreme pools, their budgets generally allow them to leverage higher end supplies like a long-lasting Brazilian iron wood called “Ipe.”
+However, there are artificial wood and wood-composite options that suit a wider range of budgets.
+The caveat with these synthetics is that they can warp and settle over time, so pools in locales where the temperature shifts are extreme should seek a more trustworthy alternative.

 With the new pool season upon us, everyone is looking forward to shedding the scarves and boots for suits and flip flops!
 Take a look at your backyard’s landscaping and decking and consider what changes you’d like to make.